Today I’m going to be answering the question ‘does diet cause acne’ and other common queries surrounding diet and acne.

 Probiotics can cause mayhem for some people as probiotics are designed for your digestive system and a leaky gut means anything passing through can pass through the gut lining and cause further issues and inflammation, including the bacteria strains found in probiotics!

 If you find that fermented foods or probiotics make your acne worse then I recommend focussing on healing your gut for 1-2 months before introducing any probiotics.
-One of the best supplements you can take to repair your gut AND fight acne at the same time is Berberine.
+One of the best ways you can repair your gut AND fight acne at the same time is a high fat diet (fat is extremely healing) and the supplement Berberine.
 Berberine helps acne and gut issues by improving intestinal permeability, reducing inflammation, reducing testosterone in women, improving insulin sensitivity and it’s also a natural antibiotic.
 One study even showed that Berberine improved acne by 45% in just one month!
 The recommended dose for Berberine is 500mg three times a day (some may find this dose too strong and need to reduce to 500mg twice a day) for 2 months only, then take a month off, and if needed do another 8 week course.

 For more information in SIBO and gut health, check out Chris Kresser’s blog